Gadiguibou/gadiguibou.github.io/_notes/a-new-start.md

 [Phoenix by Gregory Porter](https://open.spotify.com/track/4k5TvYTxNgtQhbW65JKUdv?si=I0kuakjgSFOany8WA_natg)

-This one had me scratch my head as to where I heard it before.
+This one had me scratch my head as to where I had heard it before.

 I still haven't figured it out.
 Maybe it's just one of those songs that feels "right" from the get-go.